jonhue/acts_as_favoritor/README.md

 Test coverage can be calculated using SimpleCov.
 Make sure you have the [simplecov gem](https://github.com/colszowka/simplecov) installed.

-1. Uncomment simplecov in the Gemfile
+1. Uncomment SimpleCov in the Gemfile
 2. Uncomment the relevant section in `test/test_helper.rb`
 3. Run tests